relliky/Tais_Home_Assistant_Config/README.md

 Other smart features but not done in Home Assistant:
 - Video/Game streaming from a PC to multiple Fire TV devices in sync by using Parsec.
 Useful to play videos sync living room TV content to dining room TV content wirelessly.
-- Game streaming/Video streaming using NVDIA GPU and Moonlight from the gaming PC to TV/computer/phone/tablets/nintendo switch
+- Game streaming/Video streaming using NVDIA GPU and Moonlight/Parsec from the gaming PC to TV/computer/phone/tablets/nintendo switch
-- Proxmox VE running
+- Synology VM
   - Home Assistant OS VM
-  - Plex Media Server LXC
+  - Plex Media Server
     - Streamed from multiple Plex client apps from TV/computer/phones/tablets for its video and music library
     - Streamed from Alexa-enabled devices for its music library
     - DLNA server feeding into HA media player
-  - Ubuntu LXC
+  - Docker
     - Running Airconnect to enable Sonos speakers with Airplay
     - Scheduled Unifi AP reboot
+  - NVR for RTSP cameras
+  - Backup
+    - Hourly local backup on HA config files
+    - Daily cloud backup of home survillience videos
+    - Docker/VM daily backups
-- VNC server (on a gaming PC and an old laptop)
+- VNC server (on a gaming PC)
 - All TVs supports airplay for casting contents from iPhone/iPad
+- Ring doorbell video notification pushed to all FireTV and audio notification pushed to all Echo Dots.

 <br><br>